cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP3.md

 In order to optimize the techniques used as a part of the virtual memory system, it is important to first understand the behavioral characteristics of current virtual memory system for various types of user workloads.

-Among the various metrics that can capture the virtual memory system behavior, themajor and minor page fault ratesandCPU utilizationof a user process are important metrics.
+Among the various metrics that can capture the virtual memory system behavior, the major and minor page fault rates and CPU utilization of a user process are important metrics.
 Here, major page fault is a fault that is handled by using a disk I/O operation (e.g., memory-mapped file), and minor page fault is a fault that is handled without using a disk I/O operation (e.g., allocated by themalloc()function).